You are currently in the en section of the site.

 Personal Independence Payment (PIP) is a benefit for people who need daily help because of a long-term illness, disability or mental health condition.
 We explain what PIP is.

-It is a benefit paid to people who are 16 - 64 years old and has replaced Disability Living Allowance (DLA).
+It is a benefit paid to people who are 16 - 66 years old and has replaced Disability Living Allowance (DLA).

 What is Personal Independent Payment?

-Personal Independence Payment (PIP) is a non-means tested benefit meaning your claim will not be affected by your income, capital or savings.
+Personal Independence Payment (PIP) is a non-means-tested benefit, meaning your claim will not be affected by your income, capital or savings.

-You can also claim on top of other benefits including Employment and Support Allowance (ESA) and Universal Credit.
+You can also claim on top of other benefits, including Employment and Support Allowance (ESA) and Universal Credit.

-PIP can also be paid when you are in or out of work.
-And because PIP is a non-contributory benefit, you don't have to worry about whether you have paid enough National Insurance (NI) to claim.
+PIP can also be paid when you are in or out of work, and because PIP is a non-contributory benefit, you don't have to worry about whether you have paid enough National Insurance (NI) to claim.

 However, PIP may affect Constant Attendance Allowance or war pensioners' mobility supplement.